stuartofmt/GCal3/README.md

 GCal3 has three levels of debug messages (1-3).
 For troubleshooting, set gc_debug to 3.
 Each plugin has the ability to capture it's own log files or you can use the features in Alt UI

 To assist folks with initial setup / troubleshooting / proving that the plugin is working -- I have created a test calendar and a test set of credentials.
+These are setup as part of the initial install.

-To use these, follow these steps (in this order).
+If you need to retest with the test files use thefollowing steps (in this order).
+1. Get a copy of the 2 files: GCal3TestCalendar.txt and GCal3Test.json from here

-1. Switch the GCal plugin to Bypass Mode and leave it there until all the steps below are complete.
+2. Switch the GCal plugin to Bypass Mode and leave it there until all the steps below are complete.
-2. Change the Credential File field to GCal3Test.json into the and Press "Set".
+3. Change the Credential File field to GCal3Test.json into the and Press "Set".
-3. In the Control tab (of the plugin).
+4. In the Control tab (of the plugin).
 Copy the contents of the GCal3TestCalendar.txt file into the Calendar ID field and press "Set".
-4. In the Apps --> Develop Apps --> Luup Files  Upload the GCal3Test.json file.
+5. Upload the GCal3Test.json file to /.....
-5. Switch the GCal plugin to Arm Mode
+6. Switch the GCal plugin to Arm Mode

-You will now see the next event show up.
+You will then see the next event show up.
 Note that these events are named for the time (in GMT) that they occur -- so the actual time, in your timezone may be different.

 **Be sure to replace the test values for CalendarID and Credential File with your own afterwards ( Following the sequence above).**